Neum, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in Neum

 Insider Tips

-Bring your passport as you'll cross Croatian territory twice when traveling by road from other parts of Bosnia and Herzegovina
+Bring your passport as you'll need to cross Croatian borders when traveling to/from other parts of Bosnia and Herzegovina

 Explore Activities in Neum